torvalds/linux/Documentation/media/uapi/dvb/video-set-format.rst

 Return Value
 ------------

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the ``erryes`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.